carlos-quintana/time-tracker/README.md

 - [X] Custom dropdown component for assigning Projects.
 - [X] Tasks are ordered chronologically and separated by milestones (Today, Yesterday, This week, etc).
 - [X] Implement modals and tooltips.
-- [ ] Expand on projects features.
 - [X] Implement React Router.
-  - [ ] Separate view for Projects CRUD.
 - [ ] Expand on Projects information.
-- [ ] Separate view for data analysis with graphs and charts.
+- [ ] Separate Analytics view for data analysis with graphs and charts.
 - [ ] Implement a state management library (maybe Redux).

 ## Instructions